 As the oldest continuous settlement in South Dakota, Fort Pierre occupies a unique place in South Dakota’s history.
 The Verendrye Museum brings this long and colorful history to life with displays that will capture the imagination of young and old alike.
 Exhibits include a country store, an original telephone operator’s station and post office boxes, period displays of home furnishings and horse-drawn carriages, an extensive array of local saddles and cowboy hats, as well as countless photographs, hand-crafted items, homestead tools, Native American artifacts, guns, period wardrobe pieces, rocks and fossils.
 The museum also offers exhibit items relating to some of Fort Pierre’s most famous and colorful characters, i.e. Scotty Philip.
 While offering a wealth of information to accompany its holdings, walking through the museum retains all the charm and excitement of discovering treasures in your grandmother’s attic.

-The Verendrye Museum is open Monday through Saturday from 9:00 AM to 4:00 PM and Sunday from 11:00 AM to 4:00 PM Memorial Day weekend through Labor Day.
-There are also a number of displays at the Log Cabin Visitor Center and the Sansarc Country School Museum, which is open all year long and located at the corner of Main Street and Highway 83.
+The Museum maintains a number of displays at the Log Cabin Visitor Center and the Sansarc Country School Museum which are open all year long from 9 a.m. to 4 p.m. and located at the corner of Main Street and Highway 83.